 “John Doerr [the venture capitalist] sold me on this idea of OKR’s, which stands for objectives and key results.
 It was developed at Intel and used at Google, and the idea is that the whole company and every group has one objective and three measurable key results, and if you achieve two of the three, you achieve your overall objective, and if you achieve all three, you’ve really killed it.”

-This just makes sense, and it got me thinking about how I could incorporate elements of this within my business.
+It got me thinking about how I could incorporate elements of OKR's within my business (and life).

-This same model scales to a team, department and company level.
+This same model scales to a Team, Department and Company level.
+Try it!